 Right to protection

-Victims will have the right to have their security and privacy considered at all stages of the criminal justice process, and to have reasonable and necessary protection from intimidation and retaliation.
-Victims will also have the right to ask for a testimonial aid at court appearances.
+Victims have the right to have their security and privacy considered at all stages of the criminal justice process, and to have reasonable and necessary protection from intimidation and retaliation.
+Victims also have the right to ask for a testimonial aid at court appearances.

 Security and Privacy

 The Canadian Victims Bill of Rights builds on existing laws by giving victims the right to: